MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 * This project aims to bridge the gap between two knowledge graphs with different kinds of knowledge by the combination of a graph neural network algorithm and BERT model.
 Details of this work will be uploaded once allowed.

-**Remark: This work is leading to a publishable work, it will be updated once accepted.**

 ## 3. **An application of smart meter data: Identification of inefficient air-conditioners by XGBoost model and Shapely Additive Explanations**
 ### *(Supervisor: [Prof. Zhongming Lu](https://facultyprofiles.ust.hk/profiles.php?profile=zhongming-lu-zhongminglu), HKUST, Jun.
 2020 - Now)*